 At Ellen Wilkinson Primary School we strive to foster a love of reading in all our children and they are helped and encouraged to read widely at home and at school.

-We use Letters and Sounds as our phonics scheme; which consists of 5 phases.
+We use Anima Phonics as our phonics scheme; which consists of 5 phases.

 - Phase 1- Concentrates on developing children’s speaking and listening skills.
 Its emphasis is to get children attuned to the sounds around them and ready to begin oral blending and segmenting skills.